dimka2555/My-Resume/My resume.md

 System Administrator | 01/2018  01/2020

- Organization of the ARM of the institution's users, assembly,installation and maintenance of personal computers, configuration and updating of software necessary for the work of users;
+ Organization of the ARM of the institution's users, assembly,installation and maintenance of personal computers, Configuration and updating of software necessary for the work of users;
- Ensuring the smooth operation of the network and personal computers; prevention and elimination of emergency situations related to damage to software and hardware, local network.
+ Ensuring the smooth operation of the network and personal computers; prevention and elimination of emergency Situations related to damage to software and hardware, local network.
  Design, installation and maintenance of SCS.
- Setup and maintenance of office equipment (printers, MFPs,monitors), network equipment (gateways, switches, telephony);
+ Setup and maintenance of office equipment (printers, MFPs,monitors), network equipment (gateways, switches,telephony);
  Office 365(did clienttoclient migration /(Exchange Online SharePoint Online, OneDrive)) 1C administration
  Software installation and configuration, update tracking;